Trash, Recycling & Street Sweeping

 Horse and Livestock Waste – For those residents with horses or livestock, Yucaipa Disposal provides a 60-gallon black automated container for livestock waste.
 These barrels are available at a nominal charge.
 Place a newspaper or paper bag at the bottom of the barrel to keep the material from sticking.
 Yucaipa Disposal will collect the waste on your regular collection day.

 Residents can safely dispose of unused household cleaners, batteries, paints, used motor oil, and electronics with the County of San Bernardino’s Household Hazardous Waste Collection Program.
 The service is free, but proof of residency in San Bernardino County is required.
-Business waste is not accept.
+Business waste is not accepted.
 Please call 800/645-9228 for a complete list of acceptable items, transportation guidelines, and emergency closure notices.

 - San Bernardino Intl.
 Airport Collection Center